You are here

 Operations Manual - Part 5

-The University of Michigan (U-M) has registered nine Institutional Review Boards (IRBs) under its Federalwide Assurance (FWA) with the U.S. Department of Health and Human Services (HHS).
-Two (collectively referred to as IRB-Health Sciences and Behavioral Sciences (IRB-HSBS)), are operated by the U-M Office of Research and review health, behavioral, and social science research outside the University of Michigan Health System (UMHS).
-One IRB (IRB-Flint) reviews research from the U-M Flint campus; another (IRB-Dearborn) reviews research from the U-M Dearborn campus.
-Five IRBs (collectively referred to as IRBMED) review UMHS research, research involving investigational drugs, biologics, or significant risk devices, and select aspects of research conducted by the Functional MRI (fMRI) Laboratory.
+The University of Michigan (U-M) has registered eight Institutional Review Boards (IRBs) under its Federalwide Assurance (FWA) with the U.S. Department of Health and Human Services (HHS).
+Two IRBs (collectively referred to as IRB-Health Sciences and Behavioral Sciences, or IRB-HSBS), are operated by the U-M Office of Research (UMOR) and review health, behavioral, and social science research outside of Michigan Medicine (formerly known as the University of Michigan Health System, or UMHS), including research from the U-M Dearborn campus.
+One IRB (IRB-Flint) reviews research from the U-M Flint campus.
+Five IRBs (collectively referred to as IRBMED) review Michigan Medicine (including U-M Medical School) research, research involving investigational drugs, biologics, or significant risk devices, and select aspects of research conducted by the Functional MRI (fMRI) Laboratory.
 This section of the Operations Manual (OM) describes the scope of jurisdiction of these various University IRBs and outlines University policies on cooperative research and authorization agreements.

 1. Primary Jurisdiction

-- All research proposed by faculty, staff, students or trainees affiliated with the Medical School or the UMHS
+- All research proposed by faculty, staff, students or trainees affiliated with Michigan Medicine, including the Medical School

 - All research using the patients, medical records, or facilities of the University of Michigan Hospitals and Health Centers